-Driving is another option—you can easily make the 6-7 hour drive in one day, or add a worthy stop in Florence, which sits about halfway between Rome and Venice.
-This 8-day itinerary combines high-speed train from Rome to Florence, and a scenic drive from Florence to Venice.
+Driving is another option—you can easily make the six to seven-hour drive in one day or add a worthy stop in Florence, which sits about halfway between Rome and Venice.
+This eight-day itinerary combines a high-speed train from Rome to Florence and a scenic drive from Florence to Venice.

 Duration: 3 hours, 45 minutes

-High-speed train is the most popular and efficient option for getting from Rome to Venice.
+The high-speed train is the most popular and efficient option for getting from Rome to Venice.
 Two companies exist, the government-run Trenitalia and the private Italo.
-Regardless of which you choose, expect a 3 hour, 45-minute journey.
+Regardless of which you choose, expect a three-hour, 45-minute journey.

 Italy's privately owned high-speed rail line, Italo, also offers train service from Rome's Termini and Tiburtina stations to the Santa Lucia and Mestre stations in Venice.

 Once in Venice, you'll find vaporetto (water bus) stops in front of Santa Lucia station—route no. 1 traverses the Grand Canal.
 There are water taxis, a pricier option, available near the train station as well.